He Was Crushed-A Few Words on the Wrath of God

 Suggested Readings: Isaiah 53:3-12 & Matthew 27:35-54

 "I don't like that topic," might be what someone says if they're feeling uncomfortable.
-There are several topics that make us uncomfortable particularly as Christians.
+Several topics make us uncomfortable, particularly as Christians.
 One of those uncomfortable topics is the anger and wrath of God towards sin.
 We get uncomfortable when we discuss the plagues that God sent to Pharaoh during the time of the Exodus, or the Exile of Israel from the promised land to Babylonian captivity.
 When a doubting world asks about the Canaanite conquest, we become silent.
-We might get uncomfortable when we read about a man who knew no sin and yet he was suffering and ultimately was punished for crimes which he did not himself commit.
+We might get uncomfortable when we read about a man who knew no sin, and yet he was suffering and ultimately was punished for crimes which he did not himself commit.

 Car being crushed